 … when we capitulate our worship to the trends of the culture, we have lost something powerful that is meant to be happening in worship: we are meant to be separated from the world.p.
 71

 Cruse sees evangelism as something that happens through the means of grace during worship.
 He argues the only imperative verb in Mt 28:19 is “make disciples,” and cites a book in support, but not the Greek text itself (p.
 21, fn.
 7), which I presume he can read.
 He admits that, yes, you must make disciples by evangelizing, but you really make disciples by having true worship, so that’s the key thing.
 The church fulfills the Great Commission when it gathers for worship (pp. 21-22).
 The “divinely mandated” methods for church growth are the ordinary means of grace―word and sacrament (p.
 115).
 Cruse thus unfortunately embodies the old stereotype of Reformed folks as the “frozen chosen.”
-His theology of evangelism is horrifying.
+His theology of evangelism is therefore unhelpful.

 He has a truncated version of God as the celestial policeman.
 There is little love or grace.
 God is the stern judge, ready to kill.
 Cruse writes: